-Please see Exempt Wages for Nonresident Employees, later in this publication, for a list of certain types of wages paid to nonresident employees that are exempt from Colorado wage withholding requirements.
+Exempt Wages for Nonresident Employees

+The table on the following page lists certain types of wages paid to nonresident employees that are exempt from Colorado wage withholding requirements.

 Calculating Colorado Wages for Nonresidents

 The following example illustrates the calculation of Colorado wages, subject to Colorado wage withholding, for a nonresident employee who works both inside and outside of Colorado during the pay period.